syntropiq/libpcre-ts/PLAN.md

 # PLAN: ESM/CJS Build Automation for VSCode Compatibility

+## Update: Bundler-First Approach

+After review, the best practice is to let the bundler (Vite/Rollup) handle all ESM/CJS differences, file extensions, and code transformation.
+Manual post-processing (e.g., swapping import.meta.url and __dirname) should be avoided unless absolutely necessary.
+If any code needs to distinguish between ESM and CJS, use runtime checks or a helper function in the source, not in the build output.

+**Action Items:**
+- Refactor any source code that directly uses import.meta.url or __dirname to use a runtime helper.
+- Ensure Vite config outputs .cjs for CJS and .js for ESM (already done).
+- Remove or ignore dist/cjs/index.js for CJS consumers; use only index.cjs.
+- Update scripts (e.g., generate-types.js) to reference index.cjs for CJS, not index.js.
+- Ensure package.json points to the correct entry points for all environments.
+- Only add post-build scripts if a true edge case is found.

 ## Background
 The previous issue involved ensuring the libpcre submodule and WASM build process were robust and automated.
 That work is now complete.
 However, as a result, we discovered that the ESM/CJS packaging and import handling were not fully compatible with VSCode (especially web), due to:
 - Incorrect file extensions for CJS output